 This feature adapts the position of a glyph after its surrounding context.
 For instance, a dash placed between two uppercase letters or numbers will be replaced by an uppercase version of the dash, slightly higher.
 This feature is usually active by default in Adobe applications.

 Standard Ligatures [liga]

-Standard ligatures replaces a sequence of characters with a single ligature glyph, they are designed to improve kerning and readability of certain letter pairs.
+Standard ligatures replaces a sequence of characters with a single ligature glyph, they are designed to improve kerning and

 OFF

 All Capital